1 Corinthians Chapter 5

 2. And you are *puffed up.
 And more, you weren’t grieved at all, so that the man who did this deed might be removed from your midst.

-4. When you (and I in spirit) are assembled with the power of our Lord Jesus, then in the name of our Lord Jesus1There are four ways to assemble the three significant parts of this verse with the infinitive verb “to deliver” in the beginning of the next verse.
+4. When you (and my spirit) are assembled with the power of our Lord Jesus, then in the name of our Lord Jesus1There are four ways to assemble the three significant parts of this verse with the infinitive verb “to deliver” in the beginning of the next verse.
 The principle parts are: the phrase “in the name” (of our Lord Jesus), the participle “being assembled”, the phrase “with the power” (of our Lord Jesus).
 In a shortened form, here are the ways to look at it: (1) “Assembled in the name… with the power of Jesus deliver…” (2) “Assembled in the name and with the power… deliver…” (3) “Assembled… in the name and with the power deliver…” (4) “Assembled with the power… in the name of Jesus deliver…” Versions #2 and #3 seem out of place because they repeat the authority/power twice in the same clause.
 While #1 has no obvious issues, the phrase “in the name” is more commonly used of pronouncements in the New Testament, (as in 2 Thessalonians 3:6; Acts 3:6; Acts 16:18).
 Therefore (#4) was chosen.

 5. you are to deliver such a man to Satan for the ruin of the flesh, so that his spirit might be saved in the day of the Lord.